yonimoshe/burger/README.md

 Choose your burger using React app

-Burger Ordering Management System, UI built with React
+UI of Burger Ordering Management System, React app